<Home/Articles/Follow in the footsteps of David Livingstone in Africa

 |

-Livingstone arrived in South Africa in 1841, where he would spend 11 years travelling between missionary stations, spreading the word of Christianity.
-Livingstone had very little success during this time.
-In fact, he would only succeed in converting one African chieftan of the Kwena tribe to the Christian faith.
-Despite these failures, an idea had begun to take hold in his mind: to head north in the hopes of finding a ‘highway’ into Africa’s interior.
-By navigating and mapping the rivers of Central Africa he hoped to connect it to the coast and promote more legitimate trading routes.
+Livingstone arrived in South Africa in 1841, where he spent 11 years traveling between missionary stations, spreading Christianity.
+He had very little success during this period, managing to convert only one African chief of the Kwena tribe to the Christian faith.
+Despite these setbacks, a new idea began to take shape in his mind: to head north in search of a ‘highway’ into Africa’s interior.
+By navigating and mapping the rivers of Central Africa, he hoped to connect the region to the coast and encourage more legitimate trade routes.

-Livingstone would not undertake this journey for a few years, drawn instead toward stories of Lake Ngami in the North of Botswana.
-In order for Livingstone to reach the lake he would have to cross the Kalahari Desert, a challenge that he relished.
-He would be the first westerner to cross the desert.
-Where Livingstone had continually failed as a missionary, he was adept at travelling this difficult route across Botswana.
+Livingstone wouldn’t undertake this journey for a few years, as he was first drawn to stories of Lake Ngami in northern Botswana.
+To reach the lake, he had to cross the Kalahari Desert, a challenge he welcomed.
+He became the first Westerner to cross the desert.
+While he had struggled as a missionary, he proved highly skilled at navigating this difficult route across Botswana.

 Traversing Africa

-In 1852, Livingstone would send his family back to England.
-He was preparing for his most extensive journey yet: to cross the continent of Africa.
-He would employ the help of Sekeletu, chief of the Kololo people, who would provide him with the men and provisions to begin his exploration of the Zambezi.
-Again, it was Livingstone’s ambition to find a ‘highway’ connecting the interior and exterior of the continent.
+In 1852, Livingstone sent his family back to England as he prepared for his most ambitious journey yet: to cross the African continent.
+He enlisted the help of Sekeletu, chief of the Kololo people, who provided men and supplies for his expedition along the Zambezi River.
+Once again, Livingstone’s goal was to find a “highway” linking Africa’s interior to its coastal regions.

 The Victoria Falls, Livingstone in Africa

-The natural wonder was known locally as Mosi-oa-Tunya, which translates to ‘the smoke that thunders’.
-Livingstone, the first western man to discover it, would rename it Victoria Falls.
-The waterfall is the largest on Earth, with some 500 million litres of water cascading over its edge every minute.
-The spray thrown up into the air can be seen from 50 kilometres away, and its thunderous roar heard from 40 kilometres.
+The natural wonder was known locally as Mosi-oa-Tunya, meaning “the smoke that thunders.”
+Livingstone, the first Westerner to see it, renamed it Victoria Falls.
+It’s the largest waterfall on Earth, with about 500 million liters of water plunging over the edge every minute.
+The mist rises so high it can be seen from 30 miles away, and the roar of the falls can be heard from 25 miles.
+This moment would become Livingstone’s most well-known achievement.
+Unfortunately, his later expeditions along the Zambezi were, at best, turbulent, and at worst, disastrous.

 Lake Malawi at sunset

-Livingstone tried to continue explorations along the Ruvuma river, but, again, bad luck and poor relations with his crew meant the expedition was a failure.
-One notable achievement during this time was his discovery of Lake Malawi.
+Livingstone attempted to continue his explorations along the Ruvuma River, but once again, bad luck and strained relationships with his crew led to the expedition’s failure.
+However, one significant achievement during this time was his discovery of Lake Malawi.
 The lake is home to more species of fish than any other lake in Africa.
-Although a protected national park, the lake does allow for local communities to make a living through fishing.
-Livingstone would nickname it ‘the lake of stars’ due to the lanterns that hang from fisherman’s boats resembling the stars that hang high in the night sky.
-Visitors to Lake Malawi can still see those stars upon the lake today.
+Although it’s now a protected national park, it still allows local communities to earn a living through fishing.

 Fishing boats on Lake Malawi